code-verse-unity/prime_market_sales_management/README.md

 git clone https://github.com/code-verse-unity/prime_market_sales_management
 ```

+## Opening the Project in Visual Studio

+To open the C# WinForms application in Visual Studio, do the following:

+1. Launch Visual Studio.

+2. From the top menu, click on "File" > "Open" > "Project/Solution."

+3. Navigate to the directory where you cloned the repository and select the .sln file.

+4. Click on "Open" to open the project in Visual Studio.

 ## Build and Run the Application

 Once the project is opened in Visual Studio, follow these steps to build and run the application: